RISE-Dependable-Transport-Systems/CarFASE/README.md

 # CarFASE
- CarFASE is a  [Carla](https://carla.org/) based fault and  attack  simulation  engine  that  allows  to  evaluate the behavior of autonomous driving stacks in the presence of faults and attacks.
-ComFASE is built on top of [OMNeT++](https://omnetpp.org/), and integrates [SUMO](https://www.eclipse.org/sumo/), and [Veins](https://veins.car2x.org/).
+ CarFASE is a  [Carla](https://carla.org/) based fault and  attack  simulation  engine  that  allows  to  evaluate the behavior of autonomous driving (AD) stacks in the presence of faults and attacks.
+[OpenPilot](https://comma.ai/openpilot) is one example of AD stacks that is used to intigrate with CarFASE.
+Below picture shows a high-level architecture of CarFASE along with its connection to Carla and OpenPilot.
- To automate the campagin run we use [Python](https://www.python.org/), where we configure the attack injection campagin and log the injected data.
-To demonstrate the usefullness of ComFASE we used platooning scenario provided in [Plexe-Veins](https://plexe.car2x.org/tutorial/).

 <p align="center">
   <br><br>